Skip to main content

 The film achieved the design trifecta, taking home the awards for Best Costume Design, Best Production Design, and Best Makeup and Hairstyling at the 2026 Oscars.

-In Oscar history, craft sweeps like this don’t often happen.
+In Oscar history, craft sweeps are not a regular occurrence.
 Since the makeup and hairstyling category was established in 1981, opens in new tab, just a handful of films have achieved what “Frankenstein” has.
 The first was “Amadeus” (1984), the epic period piece about the life of Mozart, followed two decades later by “The Lord of the Rings: The Return of the King” (2004), which brought every corner of Middle-earth to life in astounding detail.
 The meticulously stylized “The Grand Budapest Hotel” (2014) then received the accolades, and a year later, the tactile, wasteland world of “Mad Max: Fury Road” (2015) repeated the sweep.
 The most recent film to take home all three awards was “Poor Things” (2023), a surrealist and visually sumptuous coming-of-age story (which coincidentally was also inspired by Mary Shelley’s seminal novel of reanimation).

 Guillermo del Toro on the set of "Frankenstein."